Jahia/bootstrap5/docs/pagination.md

 ## Add a pagination above your list

 Pagination in Jahia is not something very trivial to use.
-So here is a quick video to illustrate how to integrate pagination **above** a list.
+So here is a quick animation to illustrate how to integrate pagination **above** a list.

 1. First, you need to add pagination after the Jahia content list you want to paginate,
 1. Then you need to move it above your list, and